TomPace101/nanopore_diffusion/notes.md

-_TODO_ validation currently works from within simproc, but not outside of it due to import statements in the doctests in tutorial.rst Maybe instead of fixing, tutorial.rst should be moved.
-Maybe read the part about how doctests are discovered, and see if there is a way to make this happen.
-Maybe even consider moving those doctests into a module docstring.
-The problem is it can't be in locators, because it needs a request class.
-It could be in debug, but then you'd have to import locators just for its doctests.
-Maybe that's ok.
-Does debug really have any other function?
-Alternatively, maybe this means the doctests in debug should actually be moved to a tutorial.
-In that case, the solution is probably to move the tutorial out of requesthandler into simproc.
-For that matter, the validation should probably be refactored to allow modules to add themselves to the list of modules for validation, and somewhere there should be a master list of rst files.
-Then the function will just iterate over those two lists.
-Ultimately the validation problems will need to go in here as well.
-That means doctests are ultimately good ways to implement those.

 _TODO_ need a documentation example of folder structure definition Show how to change it from within python, and from within yaml.